-Biddeford, Maine – Catholic Charities Maine today announced that two of its programs have been awarded a one-year grant from United Way of York County totaling $33,000.
+Biddeford, Maine – Catholic Charities Maine today announced that two of its programs have each been awarded a two-year grant from United Way of York County totaling $66,000.

 Since 1967 Catholic Charities’ Independent Support Services has provided homemaker services statewide for seniors and individuals with disabilities, including in-home assistance with housekeeping, groceries, meal preparation and laundry.

-The Agency’s St. Louis Child Development Center in Biddeford is the recipient of a grant totaling $25,000 to support early childhood development and ensure access to quality child care for all.
+The Agency’s St. Louis Child Development Center in Biddeford is the recipient of a grant totaling $50,000 to support early childhood development and ensure access to quality childcare for all.

 St. Louis Child Development Center welcomes children of all faiths from 6 weeks to 7 years of age and provides developmentally appropriate learning opportunities along with enrichments such as art, music and play to meet children's educational needs along with the need for a safe and nurturing environment.
 50% of the children enrolled at St. Louis are from low-income families.
 The Center is rated as the highest quality center by the State of Maine (Step 4) and is nationally accredited by the Council of Accreditation.

-“Thanks to the generosity of those who support United Way’s work throughout the year, we are able to provide continued and much needed support for essential and direct human services right here in our county,” noted United Way of York County President & CEO Barb Wentworth.
-“These important programs support the best start for our youngest citizens, provide healthy foods for children and seniors, engage youth in meaningful service, and meet basic needs – all critical components of our collective efforts to build an even stronger York County.”
+“Each year we are very proud to invest financial and in-kind resources into high quality direct services that support York County residents and that align with our strategic priority areas,” noted United Way of York County President & CEO Barb Wentworth.
+“Those areas include providing the best start for our youngest children, increasing access to healthy foods for children and seniors, engaging youth in meaningful service, and meeting basic needs – all critical components of our collective efforts to build an even stronger York County.”

 About Catholic Charities Maine